panzerdp/dmitripavlutin.com/content/posts/2017-04-15-handle-undefined/index.md

 'abc'.match(/[0-9]/); // => null
 ```

-Because JavaScript's permissive nature, developers have the temptation to access uninitialized values.
+Because of JavaScript's permissive nature, developers have the temptation to access uninitialized values.
 I'm guilty of such bad practice too.

 Often such risky actions generate `undefined` related errors, ending the script lightning fast.
 Related common error messages are: